BasedLinux/bsd/doc/manual/source/store/derivation/index.md

  - The path to the executable normally starts with a store path
  - The arguments and environment variables likely contain many other store paths.

-But rather than somehow scanning all the other fields for inputs, Nix requires that all inputs be explicitly collected in the inputs field.
+But rather than somehow scanning all the other fields for inputs, Bsd requires that all inputs be explicitly collected in the inputs field.
 It is instead the responsibility of the creator of a derivation (e.g. the evaluator) to ensure that every store object referenced in another field (e.g. referenced by store path) is included in this inputs field.

 ### System {#system}

 The system type on which the [`builder`](#attr-builder) executable is meant to be run.

-A necessary condition for Nix to schedule a given derivation on some [Nix instance] is for the "system" of that derivation to match that instance's [`system` configuration option] or [`extra-platforms` configuration option].
+A necessary condition for Bsd to schedule a given derivation on some [Bsd instance] is for the "system" of that derivation to match that instance's [`system` configuration option] or [`extra-platforms` configuration option].

-By putting the `system` in each derivation, Nix allows *heterogenous* build plans, where not all steps can be run on the same machine or same sort of machine.
+By putting the `system` in each derivation, Bsd allows *heterogenous* build plans, where not all steps can be run on the same machine or same sort of machine.
-Nix can schedule builds such that it automatically builds on other platforms by [forwarding build requests](@docroot@/advanced-topics/distributed-builds.md) to other Nix instances.
+Bsd can schedule builds such that it automatically builds on other platforms by [forwarding build requests](@docroot@/advanced-topics/distributed-builds.md) to other Bsd instances.

 [`system` configuration option]: @docroot@/command-ref/conf-file.md#conf-system
 [`extra-platforms` configuration option]: @docroot@/command-ref/conf-file.md#conf-extra-platforms